HowDoIGitHelp/CMSC23MDNotes/mdNotes/Logic_Programming_Paradigm.md

 ?- r
 ```

-To demonstrate the answer to the query easily, lets convert the clauses in the knowledge base into disjunctions and add the query as a goal[^rule_convert].
+To demonstrate the answer to the query easily, let's convert the clauses in the knowledge base into disjunctions and add the query as a goal[^rule_convert].

 $$
 \begin{aligned}